jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 .. warning::

-  This section only applies if you are using Windows without `Windows Subsystem for Linux`_
+  This section only applies if you are using Windows without `Windows Subsystem Linux`_

 * I make a file named :ref:`makePythonTdd.ps1` by using the ``New-Item`` command in PowerShell ::